 Dmitri and Jennifer Kulev

 Mr. Kulev received his fine arts diploma from the prestigious Bolshoi Ballet School in Moscow, Russia, where he trained with the distinguished teacher Peter Pestov.
 After graduating in 1992, he was invited to join the Bolshoi Ballet Theatre under the direction of Yuri Grigorovich.
-During this time, he performed in over 12 countries including France, Greece, Egypt, Japan, England and the US.
+During this time, he performed in over 12 countries, including France, Greece, Egypt, Japan, England, and the US.
 After touring the US, Mr. Kulev decided to stay and join Ballet Arizona.
-Since then he went on to perform as a principal dancer with the Fort Worth Dallas Ballet, Pittsburgh Ballet Theatre and Ballet Concerto.
+Since then, he performed as a principal dancer with the Fort Worth Dallas Ballet, Pittsburgh Ballet Theatre, and Ballet Concerto.

 As a teacher, Mr. Kulev possesses a charismatic teaching philosophy that leaves students eager to return each day.
 He focuses on core strength and technique in the Vaganova method.
-Inspired by his own teacher, teaching legend Pyotr Pestov, Mr. Kulev inspires students to give their best in class each day.
+Inspired by his teacher, teaching legend Pyotr Pestov, Mr. Kulev inspires students to give their best in class daily.

 JENNIFER LANGENSTEIN KULEV

 Ms. Kulev retired from her professional career as a principal dancer with the Pittsburgh Ballet Theatre (PBT).
 During her seven seasons with PBT, she danced the lead roles in the company’s classical ballet productions and worked with and performed the repertoire of many distinguished choreographers such as Glen Tetley, Dwight Rhoden, Kevin O’Day, Derek Deane, and Lynn Taylor-Corbett.